TedTolboom/dk.logichome/README.md

  6. Press save settings.

 ## Change Log:
+### v 1.0.4
+Fixed minor error in switch Binary report parser in case a number is reported as Switch value
 ### v 1.0.3
 Fixed issue preventing status from being updated (manual action required! see note above)
 Fixed issue with indicator flow card not able to turn of indicator LED